Fruit curd: Description

-In late 19th- and early 20th-century England, homemade lemon curd was traditionally served with bread or scones at afternoon tea as an alternative to jam, and as a filling for cakes, small pastries, and tarts.
 Homemade lemon curd was usually made in relatively small amounts as it did not keep as well as jam.
 In more modern times, larger quantities became possible because of the use of refrigeration.
 Commercially manufactured curds often contain additional preservatives and thickening agents.

+Use

+In late 19th- and early 20th-century England, homemade lemon curd was traditionally served with bread or scones at afternoon tea as an alternative to jam, and as a filling for cakes, small pastries, and tarts.
 Contemporary commercially made curds remain a popular spread for bread, scones, toast, waffles, crumpets, pancakes, cheesecake, or muffins.

-They can also be used as a flavoring for desserts or yoghurt.
-Lemon-meringue pie, made with lemon curd and topped with meringue, has been a popular dessert in Britain, Canada, Australia and the United States since the nineteenth century.
+Fruit curds can also be used as a flavoring for desserts or yoghurt.
+Lemon-meringue pie—made with lemon curd and topped with meringue—has been a popular dessert in Britain, Canada, Australia and the US since the 19th century.
 Lemon curd can also have whipped cream folded into it for such uses as filling cream puffs.